 Toxic Metal Challenge

 Chelating agents (substances that bind metals) are administered to release toxic metals from tissue stores.
 The presence of toxic metals in the body has been linked to neurological problems, memory impairment, learning difficulties and cardiovascular disease.
 Tested by urine.

 Expanded Chemistry Profile

 An extensive test checking blood counts (ruling out anemia and immune dysfunction), mineral and cholesterol levels, liver and kidney function, blood sugar regulation, thyroid health (TSH, Free T3 and T4, Anti-TPO, Anti-TG), vitamin D status, autoimmunity, and inflammation.
-Checking for candida overgrowth and gluten intolerance can be added for a thorough assessment of overall health.
 Tested by blood.